TheTimidShade/TTS-Emission/README.md

 Applied changes from script version:
 - Fixed some sounds playing at incorrect height when player is on buildings.
 - Adjusted length of lightning flashes.
+- Increased distance above head for roof check from 5m to 10m.

 ### 19/07/2021
 Applied changes from script version: